María del Carmen Ramírez

-María del Carmen Ramírez García (born 8 March 1956) is a Mexican politician affiliated with the Party of the Democratic Revolution (PRD) who served in the upper house of the Mexican Congress during the LVIII and LIX Legislatures.
+María del Carmen Ramírez García (born 8 March 1956) is a Mexican politician affiliated with the Party of the Democratic Revolution (PRD) who served in the Senate during the 58th and 59th legislatures (2000–2006).

-Born in Toluca, she graduated from the National Autonomous University of Mexico in 1979.
-Ramírez García is married to Alfonso Sánchez Anaya.
-Her husband is a former member of the Institutional Revolutionary Party (PRI) who in 1999 won the governorship of Tlaxcala representing an alliance between the PRD, the PVEM and the PT; hence from 1999 to 2000 Ramírez García served as President of the DIF in the state of Tlaxcala.
+Born in Toluca, State of Mexico, she graduated from the National Autonomous University of Mexico (UNAM) with a degree in communications in 1979.
+Ramírez García was married to Alfonso Sánchez Anaya, a former member of the Institutional Revolutionary Party (PRI) who in 1999 won the governorship of Tlaxcala representing an alliance between the PRD, the PVEM and the PT; hence from 1999 to 2000 Ramírez García served as president of the DIF in the state of Tlaxcala.

-In 2005 she unsuccessfully ran for the governorship of Tlaxcala losing against the PAN-PT candidate Héctor Ortiz Ortiz.
+In 2005 she unsuccessfully ran for the governorship of Tlaxcala, losing against the PAN-PT candidate Héctor Ortiz Ortiz.